rockerBOO/awesome-neovim/README.md

 - [kaiuri/nvim-juliana](https://github.com/kaiuri/nvim-juliana) - Port of Sublime's Mariana Theme to Neovim for short attention span developers with Tree-sitter support.
 - [lmburns/kimbox](https://github.com/lmburns/kimbox) - A colorscheme with a dark background, and vibrant foreground that is centered around the color brown.
 A modification of [Kimbie Dark](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus).
 - [rockyzhang24/arctic.nvim](https://github.com/rockyzhang24/arctic.nvim) - A Neovim colorscheme ported from VSCode Dark+ theme with the strict and precise color picking for both the editor and UI.
-- [meliora-theme/neovim](https://github.com/meliora-theme/neovim) - Warm and cozy theme.
+- [ramojus/mellifluous.nvim](https://github.com/ramojus/mellifluous.nvim) - Pleasant and productive colorscheme.
 - [Yazeed1s/minimal.nvim](https://github.com/yazeed1s/minimal.nvim) - Two tree-sitter supported colorschemes that are inspired by base16-tomorrow-night and monokai-pro.
 - [lewpoly/sherbet.nvim](https://github.com/lewpoly/sherbet.nvim) - A soothing colorscheme with support for popular plugins and tree-sitter.
 - [Mofiqul/adwaita.nvim](https://github.com/Mofiqul/adwaita.nvim) - Colorscheme based on GNOME Adwaita syntax with support for popular plugins.